FanConnect/developer/docs/get-started.md

 ---

-Explore our example Apps as you being your FanConnect TV App development journey!
+Explore our example Apps as you begin your FanConnect TV App development journey!

 [Example Apps](/example-apps){: .btn }